howtographql/howtographql/content/backend/typescript-apollo/3-a-simple-mutation.md

 After you're ready, try a small experiment:

 > **Experiment:** Change the `return link;` at the end of the `resolve` function to `return null;`.
 You'll see that your IDE raises an error.
 This is because you defined the return type of the `post` GraphQL endpoint/field to be a non nullable `link` object.
-Return anything else except a `link` object in the resolver, and the `nexus` generated types will immediately catch the violation!
+Return anything else except a `link` object in the resolver, and the  Nexus generated types will immediately catch the violation!

 ### Testing the mutation